ericsilberstein1/learn-nanochat/readme.md

 * Understand meta init

-* With AdamW, for example, why do we still modify the LR in the training loop?
+* With AdamW, for example, why do we still need to modify the LR in the training loop?

 * How do positional embeddings really work?
 Why do they work?
 What if you leave them out?
 What if you put them only before the first layer?

-* Understand how to compute possible model dimensions, batch size, sequence length, etc. based on GPU memory.
+* Understand how to compute possible model dimensions, batch size, sequence length, etc. based on GPU memory. (mostly done, see challenge 15)

 * For training at least, what is the difference between say a batch size of 1 and a sequence length of 64 vs a batch size of 2 and a sequence length of 32?
 How do you choose?

-* Understand this: UserWarning: Quadro RTX 4000 does not support bfloat16 compilation natively, skipping (for example, if a GPU doesnt' support bfloat16 compilation, is it better not to use bfloat16 at all?)
+* Understand this: UserWarning: Quadro RTX 4000 does not support bfloat16 compilation natively, skipping (for example, if a GPU doesn't support bfloat16 compilation, is it better not to use bfloat16 at all?)

 * Why in the dataloader do we use int32 for inputs but int64 for targets?

 * Better understand the concept behind BPB eval, nits, why it's a legit way to compare loss across diff vocab sizes, etc.

-* Make sure I understand how weight initialization works for distributed training and if it's ok for weights on diffrent GPUs to start out different
+* Make sure I understand how weight initialization works for distributed training and if it's ok for weights on diffrent GPUs to start out different (most done, see challenge 23)

 * Try tiny examples of torch.dist functions in a notebook and potentially time moving tensors between GPUs vs within a GPU